AndyCQ6/andycq6/README.md

 - Creator and driver of **2Study**, an independent project focused on building digital tools and resources for academic organization.
 - Experienced in writing programming logic, algorithms, and data management systems using C++ and Prolog.
 - Focused on translating theoretical concepts into clean, functional, and real-world software solutions.
-- Based in Mexico and open to software engineering and development opportunities.

 ## Technologies